fabulous-dev/Fabulous/docs/views-styling.md

 ### Resource Dictionaries

 In Xamarin.Forms documentation you may see references to resource dictionaries.
-In Elmish.XamarinForms, resources dictionaries are replaced by "simple F# programming", e.g.
+In Fabulous, resources dictionaries are replaced by "simple F# programming", e.g.
 ```fsharp
 let horzOptions = LayoutOptions.Center
 let vertOptions = LayoutOptions.CenterAndExpand